JaneBdemented/NSEC2020_The_Truth_About_Mr_Smiley/README.md

 ![h4csquared](image4.png)

 However, it looks like this site is using cookies.
-Maybe we can get lucky and Mr. Smiley's cookie is still valid, that means we need to find his cookie first.
+Maybe we can get lucky and Mr. Smiley's cookie is still valid, which means we need to find his cookie first.
 We come up short in the ```/home/mrsmiley/.mozilla/firefox/obu0qcyo.default-release/cookies.sqlite``` but all is not lost, ```/home/mrsmiley/.mozilla/firefox/obu0qcyo.default-release/sessionstore-backups/recovery.baklz4``` gives us another (slightly more difficult) way to get our hands on the desired cookie.

-Using a tool like [Fx File Utilities](https://www.jeffersonscher.com/ffu/scrounger.html) we can give this file a lot more human readable meaning, allowing us to discover right at the bottom the info we are looking for:
+Using a tool like [Fx File Utilities](https://www.jeffersonscher.com/ffu/scrounger.html) we can give this file a lot more human-readable meaning, allowing us to discover right at the bottom the info we are looking for:

 ```json
 {